njlr/seq/README.md

  * Some of the built-in Array functions are mutating (e.g. `Array.prototype.sort`)
  * Many array functions are missing.
 Where is `Array.prototype.flatMap`?
- * A chain of array functions creates a new array at every stage: the operations are not lazy
+ * A chain of array functions creates a new array at every stage: the operations are not lazy.
- * lodash and friends require a wrapper object for chaining calls.
+ * [lodash](https://lodash.com/) and [friends](https://github.com/jussi-kalliokoski/trine) require a wrapper object for chaining calls.
 We use `|>` to achieve this at compile-time!
  * This package is a good citizen.
 It has no dependencies and does not mutate any global objects.